 MGT 250 Organizational Behavior

 MGT 251 Human Resource Management

 MGT 340 Total Quality Management

 MGT 350 Management Negotiations

 MGT 376 Managing People

 MGT 320 Operations Management

-or
+Ol

 MGT 353 Advanced Human Resource Management: Employee Acquisition

 If you are a B.B.A. major, choosing a business minor may require you to take credit hours above the 122 credit minimum required for graduation.

 Western at Waterbury

 The management department also offers the supervisory management option at Western's Waterbury program located on the grounds of Naugatuck Valley Community College.
 Upper-level (junior and senior year) courses are offered at Waterbury.
 This program generally allows students who have the equivalent of an associate's degree to finish their Bachelor of Business Administration degree at Waterbury.
 Courses offered at Waterbury are also open to students taking classes in Danbury.

 For more information on this program, contact WCSU at Waterbury, Founders Hall 129, (203) 596-8777.

 MANAGEMENT INFORMATION SYSTEMS

 Richard Montague, Chair

-montaguer@wcsu.edu Westside Classroom Building 204, Westside Campus (203) 837-9343 (203) 837-8527 (fax)
+montaguer@wcsu.edu Westside Classroom Building 204, Westside Campus (203) 837-9343 (203) 837- 8527 (fax)

 Lorraine DiLeo, Department Secretary

-dileol@wcsu.edu

-Westside Classroom Building 385, Westside Campus (203) 837-8341 (203) 837-8527 (fax)
+dileol@wcsu.edu Westside Classroom Building 385, Westside Campus (203) 837-8341 (203) 837-8527 (fax)

 Faculty

 R. Montague, Chair E. Collar J. Flynn

-L. Immohr T. Lindblom M. Wright
+L. Immohr M. Wright T. Yoon

 Overview

 The management information systems (MIS) department curriculum is designed to: educate its students in the use and importance of information as an essential and valuable resource in business decision making processes for all organizations; develop the critical analytical, quantitative and computer skills necessary to address complex business problems; and prepare its students for responsible MIS roles in the public and private sectors.

 To accomplish this, this program includes courses in three areas: (1) general education, in order to obtain an appreciation of the arts and sciences; (2) the business core, in order to obtain a sound knowledge of management and administration, as well as the social, economic, legal, and political environments of organizations; and (3) the major, in order to provide in-depth study of management information systems.

 Mission

 Meet the needs of students and organizations by providing state-of-the-art quality in undergraduate and graduate courses.

 Bachelor of Business Administration in Management Information Systems (B.B.A.)

 Requirements:

 - Completion of all general education requirements (see departmental program sheet for specific requirements in several areas). - Completion of the business core courses. - Completion of a major in management information systems as listed below. - Completion of 26 semester hours of free electives; at least 13 of these free electives must be in non-business courses.
-Course Restrictions For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.
-Required Courses (24 SH):
+Business Core Courses: